junghun-K/Drone_simulation/labs/lab05_Doxygen_and_Build_Automation/README.md

  6. Edit the `mainpage.h` file by giving it a title and write a sentence for the introduction.

  7. Now modify the `/lib/routing/include/routing/astar.h` file to add Doxygen comments and see how that gets added to the documentation.
 Follow the commenting style that you see in `mainpage.h`.
-Use **@brief** to describe the class and at least one of the class methods and **@return** to specify a function's return values.
+Use **@brief** to describe the class or function and **@parm** for the take in parameter of the function and **@return** to specify a function's return values if applicable.
 You can also refer to Doxygen's [manual](https://www.doxygen.nl/manual/docblocks.html) for their commenting standards.

 8. Files that you would need to document using doxygen:
   - /lib/routing/include/